yt-project/unyt/docs/usage.rst

   unyt_array([ 1.76919479,  3.55129736,  7.1547869 , 16.68956617], 'd')

-Note that we haven't added any conversion factors between different units, that's all handled internally by ``unyt``.
+Note that we haven't added any conversion factors between different units, that's all handled internally by :mod:`unyt`.
 Also note how the intermediate result ended up with complicated, ugly units, but the :meth:`unyt_array.to
 <unyt.array.unyt_array.to>` method was able to automagically handle the
 conversion to days.

-It's also worth emphasizing that ``unyt`` represents powers using standard python syntax.
+It's also worth emphasizing that :mod:`unyt` represents powers using standard python syntax.
 This means you must use `**` and not `^`, even when writing a unit as a string:

   >>> from unyt import kg, m
   >>> print((kg/m**3).to('g/cm**3'))